AroshaSilva/SideLoad_-_APK_Installer/README.md

 🔒 **Risks:**
 - Using ADB with Android devices may void warranties
-- Improper usage may damage your device
+- Improper usage may damage your device as well as increase risk of data loss.
-- Data loss is possible if improperly used
+  ~Example: 1.
+Downloading this program from other websites which may have been modified and contain malicious codes will put your personal data at a risk.
+  2. Installing unknown/unsafe/potential-malicious/moded APK application to your device.
 - Some devices may behave differently

 ✅ **Safety Practices:**
-- Always backup your device before installation
+- Always backup your device before installation *(usually no need unless your are installing unsafe/unsure/system-modifying APKs.)*
-- Only download APKs from trusted sources
+- Only download APKs from trusted sources or
 - Enable USB Debugging only when needed
 - Disconnect USB when not in use

 **By using this software, you agree that:**
-- The developer is not liable for any damages
+- The developer is not liable for any damages.
-- You are responsible for your device
+- You are responsible for your device (I have given warnings as much as possible here as well as in 'info' page @app).
-- You have read and understood these terms
+- You have read and understood these terms.

 ##Thank You!

-Developer : GamerLaza_ (Gamertag)
+Developer : GamerLaza_ (Gamertag) / K.C Arosha Silva (name)
 GitHub: https://github.com/AroshaSilva